joshua-hurn/IT-Apprenticeship-Assessment/README.md

 * Extra Life
 * Brick hits reduce

+# Submission:
+Your project must be submitted as a Github repository.
+What the repository needs to include is listed below.

-## Include a clear concise ReadME:
+#### Include a clear concise ReadME:
 * How to install
 * Technologies used
 * Languages used to create